IvanFan/skilltree/security-system.md

 DLP \(**data loss prevention**\) solution: should consider both data in motion and data at rest along with covering all channels e.g. email internal removal devices

-DRM: digital rights management solution
+DRM: digital rights management solution : is a set of access control technologies for restricting the use of proprietary hardware and copyrighted works.